artiebits/svelte-seo/README.md

 * Basic usage

-  The basic meta tags required for every page is a "title" and "description".
+  The basic meta tags required for every page are "title" and "description."
 This is how you can implement it in Svelte SEO.